Allied Health Assistants

 NDIS funding support

-As an NDIS provider, we support individuals accessing funding to ensure effective and accessible services are provided in alignment with the funding program.
+We support individuals accessing funding to ensure effective and accessible services are provided in alignment with the funding program.
 Under the NDIS, Allied Health Assistant sessions are highly encouraged and accessed under the same funding group as allied health services.
 In this case, individuals that have funding support for allied health services can access both Allied Health Professional sessions and Allied Health Assistant sessions.

 How to start working with our Allied Health Assistants